 Did you know that California has a mandatory full-funding statute for community associations?
-Civil Code Section 1366 says: Except as provided in this section, the association shall levy regular and special assessments sufficient to perform its obligations under the governing documents and this title.1 (Emphasis added) It doesn't say, May or Only when I feel like it or let me think about it.
+Civil Code Section 5600 says: Except as provided in Section 5605, the association shall levy regular and special assessments sufficient to perform its obligations under the governing documents and this act.1 (Emphasis added) It doesn't say, May or Only when I feel like it or let me think about it.
 It says shall and that means assessments adequate to do the job are mandatory up to the limits of the board's authority.
 In California, the board has the authority to increase regular assessments up to 20% over the prior year and can impose a special assessment of up to 5% of the gross budget, all without a vote of the members.2

 Not to put too fine an edge on it, but in legal terms shall means: As used in statutes, contracts, or the like, this word is generally imperative or mandatory...the term 'shall' is a word of command, and one which has always or which must be given a compulsory meaning; as denoting obligation...The word in ordinary usage means 'must' and is inconsistent with a concept of discretion.3 And further: It has the invariable significance of excluding the idea of discretion, and has the significance of operating to impose a duty which may be enforced, particularly if public policy is in favor of this meaning...4